Frederick Converse: Life and career

 Converse was born in Newton, Massachusetts, the son of Edmund Winchester and Charlotte Augusta (Shepherd) Converse.
 His father was a successful merchant, and president of the National Tube Works and the Conanicut Mills.
 Frederick Converse's higher education was at Harvard College, where he came under the influence of the composer John K. Paine.
 Converse had already received instruction in piano playing, and the study of musical theory was a most important part of his college course.
 Upon his graduation in 1893, his violin sonata (op.
 1) was performed and won him highest honors in music.

 After six months of business life, for which his father had intended him, he returned to the study of composing, Carl Baermann being his teacher in piano, and George W. Chadwick in composition.
 He then spent two years at the Royal Academy of Music in Munich, where he studied with Joseph Rheinberger, completing the course in 1898.
 His Symphony in D minor had its first performance on the occasion of his graduation.

 During 1899–1902, Converse taught harmony at the New England Conservatory of Music in Boston.
 He then joined the faculty of Harvard University as instructor in music, and was appointed assistant professor in 1905.
 Two years later he resigned, and afterwards devoted himself exclusively to composition.

-Among Converse's notable students were Alan Hovhaness (1911–2000), Florence Price (1888–1953), and Hisato Ohzawa (1907-1953).
+Among Converse's notable students were Alan Hovhaness, Florence Price (1888–1953), and Hisato Ohzawa (1907-1953).
 He died in Westwood, Massachusetts.

 Family

 He married, 6 June 1894, Emma Tudor, daughter of Frederic Tudor of Brookline, Massachusetts.
-They had seven children, including five daughters.
+They had seven children,.